-(b) Deferring admission: admission outside of normal age group
+(c) Deferring admission: admission outside of normal age group

 Parents/carers may seek to defer their child's admission to school so that they are admitted outside of their normal age group, for example if they have experienced problems such as ill health.
+In addition, the parents/carers of a summer born child (i.e. a child born between 1 April and 31 August) may choose not to send that child to school until 1 September 2024 (being the 1 September after they turn five and the date they reach compulsory school age) and may request that they are admitted out of their normal age group - to Reception rather than Year 1 (which would be their usual year group).
 Parents/carers considering requesting admission out of the normal age group are encouraged to contact City of York Council's admissions team, (if different) their home local authority and the school at an early stage to discuss their intentions.

-The Trust will make decisions on requests for admissions outside the normal age group on the basis of the circumstances of each case and in the best interests of the child concerned and in accordance with any agreed coordinated Local Authority procedure in place from time to time.
+The Trust will make decisions on requests for admissions outside the normal age group on the basis of the circumstances of each case and in the best interests of the child concerned and in accordance with any agreed co-ordinated Local Authority procedure in place from time to time.
 This will include taking account of: